Sector Alpha

 How many Finance - Housing stocks are deep value opportunities worth studying?

-There are currently 2 stocks in the Finance - Housing sector that qualify as deep value opportunities worth studying.
-These stocks are underperforming the market despite showing improving earnings — a classic contrarian research signal.
+There is currently 1 stock in the Finance - Housing sector that qualifies as a deep value opportunity worth studying.
+Deep value candidates are underperforming the market despite showing improving earnings — a classic contrarian research signal.

 Why are Finance - Housing stocks underperforming despite improving earnings?